ahegazy/php-mvc-skeleton/README.md

 ## Finally
-Hope it'll be beneficial i'll be pleased to see contribution and error fixes in this repo if you have any question or request contact me: Ahmad Hegazy <ahegazipro@gmail.com>
+I'll be pleased to see contribution send a pull request, if you have any questio you can open an issue.